GuiAmorim03/TQS_107162/Labs/lab4/README.md

 ## Lab 4.3

-For this exercise, I recorded a new test, in order to increase the difficulty of the exercise
+For this exercise, I recorded a new test (Alternative), in order to increase the difficulty of the exercise